Speed-ball: Single match

 The single match is played by two players, each with one racquet.
 Each player has their own ground, separated by a neutral strip 60 cm wide (the diameter of the speed-ball's base).
 A match is divided into games of 10 points.
 The players attempt to hit the ball once each in turn, inverting its direction of rotation.
 To score points, the ball must pass twice successively across the opponent's ground, without the opponent being able to return it.
 If there is a fault, the point is missed and there is a new service.
 The service is alternated according to who wins each point.
 The first player to score 10 points wins the game.
 The first player who wins two games (three games for men's seniors) wins the match.

 Double match

 The double match takes place like the single, in two teams of two players.
 In each team, the players serve and hit the ball alternatively.
 The general rules are the same as the single.

 Specific mistakes involve the player's rotation and reception of the ball.

+Relay

-Federation
+International Federation

 The International Federation of Speed-Ball (FISB) was founded in 1985 by the membership of Egypt, France, and Japan.

 Several other countries have since joined the federation, such as Kuwait, KSA, Pakistan, Sudan, India, Lebanon, Nigeria, Afghanistan, Tunisia, USA, Poland, Algeria, Libya, and Morocco.